RecursiveError/liquid_crystal/readme.md

 I use lcd display for a long time, and I always had to rewrite the Drive when I need to use some IO expander, because the current APIs don't provide a simple way to port the communication.

-*this API is currently a personal test using embedded_hal, current syntax may change based on users feedback.
+this API is currently a personal test using embedded_hal, current syntax may change based on users feedback.

+- The "write" method may be separated into several functions, including new methods for writing data, just like its C++ version: "omnicrystal" (Arduino) and UniversalLCD

+- support for using reserved "config" bits for user customized functions is under review (the main idea of ​​this is in use of multi-colored displays)